peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object decoded from the given byte array.
+A CBOR object decoded from the specified byte array.
 Returns null (as opposed to CBORObject.Null) if  <i>data</i>
- is empty and the AllowEmpty property is set on the given options object.
+ is empty and the AllowEmpty property is set on the specified options object.

 <b>Exceptions:</b>

  * PeterO.Cbor.CBORException:
 There was an error in reading or parsing the data.
 This includes cases where not all of the byte array represents a CBOR object.
 This exception is also thrown if the parameter  <i>data</i>
- is empty unless the AllowEmpty property is set on the given options object.
+ is empty unless the AllowEmpty property is set on the specified options object.

  * System.ArgumentNullException:
 The parameter  <i>data</i>